LaFerrari: FXX-K Evo (2017–2019)

+Specifications

-LaFerrari is the first full hybrid produced by the Italian automotive marque, providing the highest power output of any Ferrari road car whilst decreasing fuel consumption by 40 percent.
+LaFerrari is the first full hybrid produced by the Italian automotive marque, providing the highest power output of any Ferrari road car whilst decreasing fuel consumption by 40 per cent.
 LaFerrari's internal combustion petrol engine is a longitudinally rear mid-mounted Ferrari F140 direct fuel injected 65° V12 engine with a displacement of 6262 cc generating a maximum power output of 800 PS at 9,000 rpm and 700 Nm of torque at 6,750 rpm, supplemented by a 163 PS KERS unit (called HY-KERS), which provides short bursts of extra power.
 The KERS system adds extra power to the combustion engine's power output level for a total of 963 PS and a combined torque of 900 Nm.
 Ferrari claims CO2 emissions of 330 g/km.
 The engine's bore X stroke is 94x75.2 mm with a compression ratio of 13.5:1 and a specific power output of 128 PS per liter.
 It is mated to a 7-speed dual-clutch transmission.

 Equipment

 The car is equipped with carbon-ceramic Brembo brake discs at the front (398 mm) and rear (380 mm), The car is equipped with Pirelli P Zero Corsa tires measuring 265/30 R 19 (front) and 345/30 R 20 (rear) respectively.

-The car uses a carbon fiber monocoque structure designed by Ferrari's F1 technical director Rory Byrne, with a claimed 27 percent more torsional rigidity and 22 percent more beam stiffness than its predecessor.
+The car uses a carbon fibre monocoque structure designed by Ferrari's F1 technical director Rory Byrne, with a claimed 27 per cent more torsional rigidity and 22 per cent more beam stiffness than its predecessor.
 It has a double wishbone suspension in the front and a multi-link suspension in the rear.

 LaFerrari has several electronic controls including an electronic stability control, high-performance ABS/EBD (anti-lock braking system/electronic brake distribution), EF1-Trac F1 electronic traction control integrated with the hybrid system, E-Diff 3 third-generation electronic differential, SCM-E Frs magnetorheological damping with twin solenoids (Al-Ni tube), and active aerodynamics, which are controlled by 21 of LaFerrari's onboard computers, to enable maximum performance.
 The body computer system is developed by Magneti Marelli Automotive Lighting.